turkish money on turkish flag - Tipping in Turkey

 Because it is so common in Western culture to tip, they have come to expect it from us.
 So be generous when appropriate and don’t sweat the small stuff.

-It is important to note, however, that tipping in Istanbul, or any other major city, will feel much different than if you go to a smaller village.
+It is important to note, however, that tipping in Istanbul, or any of the other major towns, will feel much different than if you go to a smaller village.

 You will not be expected to tip in a small village as it is out of the ordinary.